castedo/bpdf-spec/doc.md

 ```

 **Criterion**:
-The following elements contain only optional whitespace between start tag, any child
+The following elements contain only optional whitespace between the start tag, any child
 elements, and the end tag:

 * `<article-meta>`